-In this exercise, you will use the DR command to change the dwell rate, which is the amount of time each frame is displayed during automatic looping.
+In this exercise, you will use the $\underline{DR}$ command to change the dwell rate, which is the amount of time each frame is displayed during automatic looping.
 Each frame can have a unique dwell rate assigned by DR.

-1. Check the dwell rates.

-Type: DR

-The default dwell rate is nine units for the first frame and six units for the remaining frames.

-2. Start the loop.

-3. Change the dwell rate to two units.

-Type: DR 2

-The images continue looping, but at a faster rate.
+Check the dwell rates.
+Type: DR The default dwell rate is nine units for the first frame and six units for the remaining frames.
+Start the loop.
+Press: Alt L Change the dwell rate to two units.
+Type: DR 2 The images continue looping, but at a faster rate.
 Each frame in the loop is displayed for two units.

-4. Change the dwell rate to 20 units.

-Type: DR 20

-Each frame in the loop bounds is displayed for 20 units.

-5. Set the dwell rate to a variety of values.

-Type: DR 2 10 20

-The first frame is set to two units, the second frame to 10 units, and the third frame to 20 units.
+Change the dwell rate to 20 units.
+Type: DR 20 Each frame in the loop bounds is displayed for 20 units.
+Set the dwell rate to a variety of values.
+Type: DR 2 10 20 The first frame is set to two units, the second frame to 10 units, and the third frame to 20 units.

-7. Change the dwell rate to its initialized value.

-Type: DR INI

-The dwell rate should be nine units for the first frame and six units for the remaining frames.
+6. Stop the loop.
+Press: Alt L 7.
+Change the dwell rate to its initialized value.
+Type: DR INI The dwell rate should be nine units for the first frame and six units for the remaining frames.